shdown/luastatus/README.md

 different widgets, can overlap.
 (Note that `cb()` functions from different widgets can overlap.)

-Lua libraries
+Plugins’ and barlib’s Lua functions
 ===
-luastatus provides the `luastatus` module, which contains the following
-functions:

-* `luastatus.rc(args)`

-  Spawns a process, waits for its termination, and returns its exit status if it exited normally, 128+**n** if it was killed by a signal with number **n**, or 127 if there was an error spawning the process.

-* `luastatus.dollar(args)`

-  Spawns a process with stdout redirected to an internal buffer, waits for its termination, and returns output and exit status (rules for `luastatus.rc` apply).
-Note that it drops all trailing newlines, as all shells do, so that `luastatus.dollar{"echo", "hello"} == "hello"` (not `"hello\n"`).

-  It is named so because of its similarity to the `$(...)` shell construct.

-* `luastatus.spawn(args)`

-  Spawns a process, does **not** wait for its termination, and does not return anything.

-Plugins and barlibs can also register Lua functions.
-They appear in `luastatus.plugin` and `luastatus.barlib` submodules correspondingly.
+Plugins and barlibs can register Lua functions.
+They appear in `luastatus.plugin` and `luastatus.barlib` submodules, correspondingly.

 Lua limitations
 ===
-luastatus prohibits `os.execute` and `os.setlocale` as they are not thread-safe.
+In luastatus, `os.setlocale` always fails as it is inherently not thread-safe.
-It’s pretty easy to implement `os.execute` in terms of `luastatus.rc`, and `os.setlocale` just shouldn’t be used in widgets.

 Supported Lua versions
 ===